STX Entertainment

-STX Entertainment is an American entertainment and media company.
-Founded in March 2014 by film producer Robert Simonds, the studio produces film, television, and digital media projects.
+STX Entertainment is an American independent entertainment and media company.
+Founded in March 2014 by film producer Robert Simonds and TPG Growth managing partner Bill McGlashan, the studio produces film, television, and digital media projects.

-In April 2020, STX announced that it would merge with the Indian studio Eros International plc.
+In April 2020, STX announced that it would merge with the Indian studio Eros International.
 The merger was completed in July 2020, and STX became a division of ErosSTX.
 In December 2021, Jahm Najafi announced his intention to acquire STX from the merged company for $173 million–a sale completed in April 2022.
 Eros remains a minority, non-voting shareholder.

 History

-In 2012, Simonds and McGlashan began work on conceptualizing a media company based on the idea of producing medium-budget projects with a star attached, a method that had gone out of style with Hollywood studios.
-The conversation led to the launch of STX Entertainment in 2014, with the mission to finance, develop, produce, market, and distribute star-driven content around the world.
-Investors in the company included Hony Capital, Tencent, PCCW, TPG Growth, and Liberty Global.
+In 2012, Simonds and McGlashan began work on conceptualizing a media company based on the idea of producing medium-budget star-driven projects, a method that had gone out of style with Hollywood studios.
+The conversation led to the launch of STX Entertainment in 2014 (the "S" standing for Simonds, the company's founder; the "T" standing for TPG Growth, whose managing partner McGlashan helped launch the company; and the "X" standing for "secret project"), with the mission to finance, develop, produce, market, and distribute star-driven content around the world.
+Investors in the company included Hony Capital, Tencent, PCCW, TPG Growth, RTL Group and Liberty Global.
 Individual investors include Gigi Pritzker, Beau Wrigley, and Dominic Ng.

 In September 2017, it was reported that STX was considering an initial public offering on the Hong Kong Stock Exchange (SEHK).
 It was reported that a listing on the SEHK could bring STX closer to Chinese investors and audiences.
 The Wall Street Journal stated that the company could be valued at $3.5 billion, after raising an additional $500 million following the IPO.
 In April 2018, the company filed for an IPO on the Hong Kong Stock Exchange.

 STX called off its IPO in October 2018, citing the China–U.S. trade war, and conditions having deteriorated in Hong Kong due to turbulence in the mainland Chinese equity market.
 An overall co-funding agreement with Chinese company Huayi Brothers Media lapsed at the end of 2018, and in April 2019, co-founder Bill McGlashan was fired due to his being indicted in the college admissions bribery scandal.

 In April 2020, STX announced that it would merge with the Indian film and television studio Eros International plc.
 Simonds stated that the merger would create "the first independent media company with the expertise and creative cultures of Hollywood and Bollywood, while also leveraging the important inroads both companies have made into the Chinese market."
-The combined company would be publicly-traded, inheriting Eros' listing on the New York Stock Exchange.
+The combined company would be publicly traded, inheriting Eros' listing on the New York Stock Exchange.
 The merger was closed on July 30, 2020; the combined company unveiled a new logo and branding as ErosSTX in September.
 The combined entity raised $125 million of new equity funding and received $350 million in credit led by JPMorgan.